 The tariff is based on four main principles:

-Postage stamp: the tariff is independent of the distance between the generation site and the consumption site
+Pricing is independent of the distance travelled by the power between the site where it was generated and the site where it was consumed.

 It covers expenditure related to investments financed by RTE and operating costs related to all of its tasks of operating the public electricity transmission system and the power system.